rayblake800/Pocket-Home-Bismuth-Vanilla/docs/modules/Password.md

 The Password namespace provides functions for setting or checking the current application password.

 #### [Password\::UpdateController](../../Source/GUI/Password/Password_UpdateController.h)
-The UpdateConroller controls a set of UI components that allow the user to attempt to set or change the application password.
+The UpdateController controls a set of UI components that allow the user to attempt to set or change the application password.

 #### [Password\::RemovalController](../../Source/GUI/Password/Password_RemovalController.h)
 The RemovalController controls a set of UI components that allow the user to remove the application password.